Eczema & dry skin

 Treatment of eczema

-Active patches of inflamed skin are usually treated by GPs with steroid creams.
-These creams come in different strengths.
-Stronger steroid creams are used only where inflammation is very active.
-Steroid creams are effective although they tend to loose their effectiveness when used continuously for more than a few weeks.
-Excessive long-term use can damage the skin.
+Active patches of inflamed skin are usually treated by GPs with steroid ointments.
+These come in different strengths.
+Stronger steroids are used only where inflammation is very active.
+Steroid ointments are effective, but excessive long-term use can damage the skin.
+We do not supply steroids.

-After active eczema has been reduced using steroid creams it can usually be kept under control by keeping the skin hydrated.
+After active eczema has been reduced using steroid ointments, it can usually be kept under control by keeping the skin hydrated (moist and oily).

-Keeping the skin hydrated with medical moisturisers called emollients often prevents flare-ups of eczema and can reduce the need to use steroid creams.
+Keeping the skin hydrated with medical moisturisers called emollients often prevents flare-ups of eczema and dry skin conditions and can reduce the need to use steroids.
 Oil has a protective effect on the skin.

 Some emollients contain antiseptics or perfumes to which some people are sensitive.
-If the skin stings after an emollient is applied and stinging does not settle in a half an hour then it is best avoided using the emollient again.
+If the skin stings after an emollient is applied and stinging does not settle in a half an hour, it is best avoided using the emollient again.

-Consultation and supply on prescription from: £4.50Start Consultation
+Consultation and supply on prescription from: £7.90Start Consultation

 Prices of eczema treatmentView Prices